 Those were the days.
 To some extent the bomb probably underpinned every work of art for around fifty years.
 The knife edged thrill of knowing that at any moment a misidentification of a flock of geese might cause civilisation to end is something that's going to seep through into everything from The War Games to The Clangers.
 Now though it seems clear that the film that best capture the Atomic age was Dr Strangelove, if only because it was an absurd black comedy that isn't at all funny.

 1963's Strangelove, made in the aftermath of the Cuban blockade and due to be first screened on the day of the Kennedy assassination was both timely and timeless, and the beginning of run of five consecutive masterpieces made by Kubrick, through to The Shining in 1980.
-But of the five, Strangelove is the most accessible, the least derisive (you'd be hard pressed to find someone who really hated Strangelove, unlike any subsequent Kubrick film) and the least overtly masterpiecey.
+But of the five, Strangelove is the most accessible, the least devisive (you'd be hard pressed to find someone who really hated Strangelove, unlike any subsequent Kubrick film) and the least overtly masterpiecey.

 It's a little bit rough and ready compared to the others.
 In fact it shows considerable evidence of being made on the hoof.
 The editing, particularly in the War Room scenes is distinctly scrappy.
-Often we seem to jump abruptly into a conversation and the amount of times the film cuts to a George C. Scott reaction shot gives you a clear understanding how difficult it was to cut down all the improvised material the cast were coming up with.
+Often we seem to jump abruptly into a conversation and the amount of times the film cuts to a George C. Scott for a reaction shot gives you a clear understanding how difficult it was to edit down all the improvised material the cast were coming up with.